kamillacrozara/selenium_presentation/README.md

 		 - ñó? ä?çíì ??/??  ??/??
 Huáy?; ??
 Zh?ngwén ????????
 Lech Wa??sa æøå

-		And verify if the search is performed correctly.1
+		And verify if the search is performed correctly.